protontypes/open-sustainable-technology/README.md

 - [BioSNICAR](https://github.com/jmcook1186/biosnicar-py) - Predicts the spectral albedo of snow and glacier ice between 200nm to 5000nm given information about the illumination conditions, ice structure and the type and concentration particulates.
 - [snotelr](https://github.com/bluegreen-labs/snotelr) -  R toolbox to facilitate easy SNOTEL data exploration and downloads through a convenient shiny based GUI.
 - [LIVVkit](https://github.com/LIVVkit/LIVVkit) - The land ice verification and validation toolkit.
+- [Permamodel](https://github.com/permamodel/permamodel) - A collection of numerical permafrost models with a range of capability and complexity.

 ### Hydrosphere